 FOLLOWING THE RIVERA

-Locanda Don Serafino — the restaurant in a cave
+Locanda Don Serafino — What to see in Ragusa

-You’ll find it adjacent to the UNESCO heritage site of La Chiesa del Miracoli, a church built in the 17th century.
-With 2 Michelin stars to its name, you can assume that the quality, as well as the prices, will be higher than a regular trattoria.
+You’ll find the restaurant adjacent to the UNESCO site of La Chiesa del Miracoli, a church from the 17th century.
+With 2 Michelin stars to its name, the quality, as well as the prices, is better than a regular trattoria.

-The food here is nothing short of excellent, which I think shows from my photos!
+The food here is nothing short of excellent, which I think shows from my photos.
 On top of this, the ambience matches the restaurant’s high standard, in no less than a cave-style environment.
-Locanda Don Serafino is also part of the beautiful boutique hotel of the same name.
-For an equally luxurious accommodation experience, click here to find the best deals.
+Locanda Don Serafino is also part of the striking boutique hotel of the same name.
+To experience an equally luxurious accommodation, click here to find the best deals.

 The pretty town of Modica is around 20 minutes by car from Ragusa.
-It’s much smaller, but with just as much character.
-It used to be an old walled town when the Arabs ruled, but elegant baroque architecture soon replaced any signs of its former rulers.
+It’s much smaller in size, but with just as much character as its closest counterpart.
+Modica used to be an old walled town when the Arabs ruled.
+However, the era of baroque architecture would soon replace any signs of its former rulers.

 Modica’s most famous export is its chocolate.
-You’ll see plenty of signs selling chocolate when walking around the streets, but the best quality is at Antica Dolceria Bonajuato.
-The chocolate has a grainy texture to it, and a robust taste, so may not be to everyone’s palate.
+You’ll see plenty of shops selling it when walking around town, but the best quality is at Antica Dolceria Bonajuato.
+The chocolate has a grainy texture to it, and a robust taste, and may not be to everyone’s palate.

-It’s pretty impossible to miss the Duomo in Modica, and trust me, you won’t want to.
+It’s pretty impossible to miss the Duomo in Modica.
 It’s striking baroque edifice and stone sculptures stop you in your tracks, demanding your full attention.
-With a whopping 250 steps to reach the top, be sure to have your Rocky ‘dancing on the spot’ moment when you get there!
+With 250 steps to reach the top, be sure to have your ‘Rocky’ moment when you get there.